What is proprietary estoppel?

-Establishing a claim by way of proprietary estoppel
+Establishing a proprietary estoppel claim

 Establishing an ‘equity’

-Satisfying the ‘equity’
+- Satisfying the ‘equity’

-Scope of proprietary estoppel
+- Scope of proprietary estoppel